ropensci/fireexposuR/paper/paper.md

 wildfire risk models, making them an ideal option when constrained by budget or time.
-These methods were developed in Alberta, Canada; but have since been adapted successfully to other geographic areas. @schmidt:2024 customized exposure assessments for use in Alaska, USA, and publications are currently in preparation that apply the exposure metric across the entire Canadian land base [@beverly:2025] and in Portugal [@khan:2025].
+These methods were developed in Alberta, Canada; but have since been adapted successfully to other geographic areas. @schmidt:2024 customized exposure assessments for use in Alaska, USA, @khan:2025 have applied them in Portugal, and a publication is currently in preparation that applies and validates the exposure metric across the entire Canadian land base [@beverly:2025].
 Research is also underway to adapt the methods for use in the United Kingdom.
-The exposure metric has also been used as an input to evacuation planning [@kim:2024], fuel treatment planning [@karimi:2024], and to assess telecommunication vulnerability [@kuiper:2025].
+The exposure metric has been used as an input to evacuation planning [@kim:2024], fuel treatment planning [@karimi:2024], and to assess telecommunication vulnerability [@kuiper:2025].

 # Statement of need